 Think HDI - Metric of the Month: First Contact Resolution

-But there are more benefits than pure cost saving: Answering fewer conversations with a high FCR rate delivers a better customer and agent experience.
-Improving the agent experience is also important since we often have to deal with high employee churn compared to most other job functions, and this part of a better agent experience has a significant, positive impact on employee churn.
+But there are more benefits than pure cost saving.
+Answering fewer conversations with a high FCR rate delivers a better customer and agent experience.
+Improving the agent experience is also important since we often have to deal with high employee churn compared to most other job functions, and this part of a better agent experience has a significantly positive impact on employee churn.

 So how do you improve FCR?
 There are a few things that you can do, and most of them revolve around skilling up agents.
 Here are a few of the things that I’ve found most helpful: